Chapter Sixty Nine IV

 Black, “Can’t see crap out here.”

-"You mean you can't see shit out here," Black pulls the shirt over his head, there is a slight wound on his upper left arm.
+"You mean you can't see crap out here," Black pulls the shirt over his head, there is a slight wound on his upper left arm.
 I pour iodine on it, Dermabond, a gauze pad, wrap it with duct tape.

 Black, “Is there anything you don’t carry?”